Two Sioux City school administrators receive top state awards

 "(Denney) is that special principal who chooses to address issues through bold and innovative ways that ultimately benefit everyone in the building.
 Furthermore, she excels in developing meaningful relationships with her peers, staff, parents and especially students,” Horn said.

-SAI, a statewide organization founded in 1987, represents more than 1,800 Iowa educational administrators,, with the mission is to support, encourage and develop Iowa’s educational leaders and learners.
+SAI, a statewide organization founded in 1987, represents more than 1,800 Iowa educational administrators, with the mission to support, encourage and develop Iowa’s educational leaders and learners.

 Be the first to know